-Number of people under 18 1

-Number of people under 18 2

-3

-5

-More than 5

-Word than 5

-Household income \$Value

-Source of income Wages

-Income from someone else in the

-household

-SSDI / SSI Child support

-Unemployment

-TANF

-SAGA cash

-Workers comp

-Pension

-Social security

-Other

-None

-Were you aware of the Right to Counsel Yes

-program (or the availability of free legal No Not salvad

-assistance) before the hearing today?
-Not asked

-Court/Agency where matter is pending Text

-Amount client believes is owed Text

-Are you currently working?
-Yes

-No Prefer not to answer

-Not asked

-Is the head of household's primary job full Full time

-time or part time?
-Part time

-Not asked

-Are you currently receiving UC benefits?
-Yes

-No Defendance

-Prefer not to answer Not asked

-INOL ASKCU
+Number of people under 18 1 2 3 4 5 More than 5 Household income \$Value Source of income Wages Income from someone else in the household SSDI / SSI Child support Unemployment TANF SAGA cash Workers comp Pension Social security Other None Were you aware of the Right to Counsel program (or the availability of free legal assistance) before the hearing today?
+Yes No Not asked Court/Agency where matter is pending Text Amount client believes is owed Text Are you currently working?
+Yes No Prefer not to answer Not asked Is the head of household's primary job full time or part time?
+Full time Part time Not asked Are you currently receiving UC benefits?
+Yes No Prefer not to answer Not asked